 - Division:Classical Performance and Composition

-Recipient, 2007 National Medal of Arts
+Recipient, 2007 National Medal of Arts and the 2016 ASCAP Foundation Life In Music Award

-The music of Morten Johannes Lauridsen, composer-in-residence of the Los Angeles Master Chorale from 1995–2001 and professor of composition at the USC Thornton School of Music for more than forty years, occupies a permanent place in the standard vocal repertoire of the 21st century.
+The music of Morten Johannes Lauridsen, composer-in-residence of the Los Angeles Master Chorale from 1995–2001 and professor of composition at the USC Thornton School of Music for more than fifty years, occupies a permanent place in the standard vocal repertoire of the 21st century.

 His eight vocal cycles and two collections—Les Chansons des Roses (Rilke), Mid-Winter Songs (Graves), A Winter Come (Moss), Madrigali: Six “FireSongs” on Italian Renaissance Poems, Nocturnes (Rilke, Neruda and Agee), A Backyard Universe (Witt), Cuatro Canciones (Lorca), Four Madrigals on Renaissance Texts, Five Songs on American Poems (Moss, Witt, Gioia and Agee) and Lux Aeterna—his series of sacred a cappella motets (O Magnum Mysterium, Ave Maria, O Nata Lux, Ubi Caritas et Amor, and Ave Dulcissima Maria) and numerous instrumental works are featured regularly in concert by distinguished artists and ensembles throughout the world.
 O Magnum Mysterium, Dirait-on (from Les Chansons des Roses), O Nata Lux (from Lux Aeterna) and Sure On This Shining Night (from Nocturnes) have become the all-time best-selling choral octavos distributed by Theodore Presser, in business since 1783.